Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 The basic user operations are organized as a request-response protocol between a user and the Transparency Log operator.

-Generally, users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
+Users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
 This ensures that all operations performed by the user return consistent results.